tips / Dad Cooking

 'You stirred that so well!' matters more than 'the cookies are perfect.'
 They won't always make great food.
 They'll spill, over-pour, and crack eggs into the bowl shell and all.
 Praise the participation and the trying.
 The skill comes with practice.
 The confidence comes from your encouragement.

-Kitchen Gear and Groceries Worth Your Money
+Kitchen Gear & Groceries Worth Your Money

 Buy one good chef's knife